By Jay Palter | September 21, 2023

 Electronic asset lockers with RFID technology can meet a variety of these needs.
 Radio-frequency identification (RFID) is a short-range wireless technology.
-It allows your staff to swipe ID badges to check your business’s sensitive or restricted devices in or out from asset lockers, while keeping a full, electronic audit trail for regulatory compliance.
-Being fully automated reduces security staffing, while keeping devices secured.
+It allows your staff to swipe ID badges to check your business’s sensitive or restricted devices in or out of asset lockers while keeping a full electronic audit trail for regulatory compliance.
+Being fully automated reduces security staffing while still keeping devices secured.

-This kind of control system obviously regulates the provisioning and use of sensitive hardware, but in doing so, it can also regulate usage of any software or apps those devices might hold.
+This kind of control system obviously regulates the provisioning and use of sensitive hardware.
+Still, in doing so, it can also regulate the usage of any apps those devices might hold.
 In certain industries, licenses for specialized applications can cost tens of thousands of dollars.
 Electronic asset lockers can help companies avoid installing expensive applications on too many corporate laptops and phones, or even employee-owned ones, by providing an efficient, automated sign-in/sign-out system for sensitive and high-value devices.

-Having asset lockers can also permit visitors, students, contractors, and your employees themselves to bring their personal devices to your facility, but store them safely away from your restricted areas.
+Asset lockers can also permit visitors, students, contractors, and employees to bring personal devices to your facility but store them safely away from your restricted areas.

 They have uses in both restricted and open environments.
 Deploy lockers near your access control checkpoints or public spaces like auditoriums and classrooms.
 They can even provide the convenience for staff and visitors of integrated device charging.